yadurajgupta/CowinVaccine/README.md

 1. Keeps clicking the search button
 2. Keeps clicking the filters you had selected
 3. Looks at the page and sees if any slot is available
-4. Clicks on the slot with max availibility and plays audio beeps to alert
+4. Clicks on the slot with max availibility and plays audio to alert
-5. Selects the slot timing you have mentionted in User Defined part
+5. Selects the slot timing you have mentionted in User Arguments part
 6. Moves cursor to security code textbox
 7. **IMPORTANT:** You will still need to enter the security code
-8. If you are automatically logged out then also creates a beep to alert
+8. If you are automatically logged out then also plays audio to alert
 9. if Anything at any point seems to be broken you can just refresh the page to start over

 ### **Extra tips**